usharesoft/appcenter-docs/admin/en/source/pages/upgrade/upgrade.rst

 		$ service squid start

-.. note:: When you're upgrading from UForge 3.8.FP2 or an earlier version there is an additional step to be done by hand due if you're in a multi-node environment.
+.. note:: When you're upgrading from UForge 3.8.FP2 or an earlier version there is an additional step to be done manually if you are in a multi-node environment.
 You have to copy the file ``/etc/UShareSoft/vault/root_token`` from database node to web service node.
 This file will be used to configure access to the secret manager.